 Undergraduate Students

-Area of research: I am a second-year Health Sciences student with an interest in psychology.
-Growing up in a very multicultural area has made me curious about cultural differences and similarities, especially in the way we make decisions and interact with others.
-I love my schoolwork, but in my spare time, I enjoy volunteering, journaling, swimming, and dancing.
-This is my first year in the lab and I am excited to learn lots from the team!
+Area of research: I am a third-year Health Sciences student with an interest in psychology.
+Growing up in a very multicultural area has made me curious about cultural differences and similarities, especially in parenting and decision making.
+I love my schoolwork, but in my spare time, I enjoy volunteering, journaling, swimming, and dancing!
+This is my second year with the lab and I have enjoyed every minute of being a part of this awesome team!

 Natalie Yang, Undergraduate Student